Scholarship type: Undergraduate, Masters, Doctoral

 Term deadline: Winter

-Please first read the Award descriptions for information on the purpose of the Awards and on eligibility.
+Please first read the Award Descriptions for information on the purpose of the Award and eligibility.

-- Applicants need to provide a letter of acceptance or equivalent for the courses or study program demonstrating that this is a recognized institutional Canadian-organized German language or cultural studies program abroad.
-If a letter of acceptance is not yet available, then students should provide details of which program they have applied for.
+- Applicants need to provide a letter of acceptance or equivalent for the Study Abroad program demonstrating that this is a recognized institutional Canadian-organized German language or cultural studies program.
+If a letter of acceptance is not available, then students should provide details of which program they have applied for.
 The letter of acceptance or equivalent should be a Word or PDF file and can be attached to the online application.

 Applications will be adjudicated by the of the Waterloo Centre for German Studies Awards Committee.
 Successful applicants who are not Canadian citizens and need a visa for their exchange need to provide evidence of having met all visa requirements before the Stork Award can be released.